demisto/content/Packs/PrismaCloud/Integrations/PrismaCloudV2/README.md

 ### prisma-cloud-remediation-command-list

 ***
 Gets remediation command list details for the given alerts or policy.
 Either policy ID or alert IDs must be provided.
-When no absolute time nor relative time arguments are provided, default time range is all times.
+When no absolute time nor relative time arguments are provided, the default time range is all times.

 #### Base Command